-What are Risk Probability, Impact Assessment and Probability and Impact Matrix?
+What are Risk Probabilty, Impact Assessment, Prob & Impact Matrix?

 If you are preparing for the Project Management Professional (PMP)® Exam then you need to know about risk, probability and impact.
 You may even come across PMP Exam sample questions that focus on these terms: